jirilebl/webwork/rahw/README.md

 library browser, look into the rahw directory, and pick problems one by one.

 The proof problems require draggableProof.pl to work (from WeBWorK 2.16 onwards this should work automatically, with an older version you must install the draggableProof.pl macro manually).
-I'm testing on 2.14 with the macro manually installed.
+I first tested on 2.14 with the macro manually installed, and now I'm testing with 2.17.

 ## Where did the problems come from?

 All the problems were written from scratch.
-They were for the most part written with a simple helper script (*story-proof-template-maker.pl*).
+Vast majority, but not all, were written using a simple helper script (*story-proof-template-maker.pl*) which take file (the .in files) and produces the WebWorK problem file (.pg file).
-The script and the problem can be gotten from my scratchwork webwork github repository https://github.com/jirilebl/webwork
+The script and the problems can be gotten from my scratchwork webwork github repository https://github.com/jirilebl/webwork

 ## Contributing

-Let me know if you have any fixes, or new problems, or suggestions.
+Let me know if you have any fixes, new problems, or suggestions.
 If you figure out how to modify the .in files in the repository you can just send pull requests.